NBISweden/workshop-epigenomics-RTDs/docs/index.rst

 We will issue a course certificate upon a successful course completion, assessed by active participation in all course sessions (lectures, computer practicals, group discussion etc.).

 Unfortunately we are **not** able to warrant any university credits (högskolepoäng).
-Many universities however, recognize the attendance in our courses and award 1.5 HPs, corresponding to a 40 h of studying.
+Many universities however, recognize the attendance in our workshops and award 1.5 HPs, corresponding to 40 h of studying.
 It is up to participants to clarify and arrange credit transfer with the relevant university department.

 :raw-html:`<br />`